China Unicom: Merger with China Netcom

 On June 2, 2008, China Unicom announced its intention to sell its CDMA business and assets to China Telecommunications Corporation (China Telecom Group) for a combined total of 110 billion RMB and to merge the remainder of the company, in a share swap valued at US$56.3 billion (based on Unicom's stock last traded price) on June 2, 2008, with China Netcom.
 The CDMA business was officially moved to China Telecom in early November.

 In July 2009, China Unicom signed a $700 million deal with infrastructure vendor Ericsson to upgrade the company's GSM network.

-China Unicom has operated an internet service in the North Korea since 2010.

 In April 2012, China Unicom was a founding member in the formation of Cloud Computing Industry Alliance in Beijing.
 Other members of the alliance include Baidu, Tencent, and Alibaba.

 Partnership with Telefonica

 In 2009, China Unicom (Hong Kong) agreed to a US$1 billion cross-holding with Spain's Telefónica.
 In January 2011, the two partners agreed a further US$500 million tie-up in each other, which following completion in late 2011, Telefónica will hold a 9.7% shares in China Unicom (H.K.), while the red chip company will own 1.4% shares of the Spanish firm.
 The companies also agreed to deepen their cooperation in areas such as procurement, mobile service platforms, service to MNC's wholesale carriers, roaming, technology, among others, where both companies have been cooperating since the signature of their strategic alliance agreement.